Nagagu/BattleShipGame/README.md

 ## Progressive Web App

-This project is a PWA and u can install on any device as normal application to play offline
+This project is a PWA and you can install on any device as normal application to play offline

 ## How to start the project